igorlfs/nvim-dap-view/README.md

 return {
     winbar = {
         show = true,
-        sections = { "watches", "exceptions", "breakpoints", "threads", "repl" },
-        -- Must be one of the sections declared above default_section = "watches",
+        -- You can add a "console" section to merge the terminal with the other views sections = { "watches", "exceptions", "breakpoints", "threads", "repl" }, -- Must be one of the sections declared above default_section = "watches",